 Do you know a student who wants to attend a college where there is ‘Big-time’ football program?
 Now that the BCS rankings are out and the Bowl game match-ups are decided, it is easy to find schools that match this criteria.

-But if you are the one paying for the education, you may want to see some other numbers in addition to the BCS rank – like how much do they cost and what are the odds that a student will graduate in four (or six) years from this institution.
+If you are the one paying for the education, you may want to see some other numbers in addition to the BCS rank – like how much do they cost and what are the odds that a student will graduate in four (or six) years from this institution.
 As part of our service when we work with students, we provide a list of colleges across the country – complete with admission statistics, college costs, and graduation rates.
 Since I am also a big football fan, I thought I would narrow this data down to the 2010 Top 25 BCS Rankings with College Graduation Rates.

 The thing that probably jumps out immediately to most people is the highs and the lows re: 4-year graduation rates.
 These numbers reflect the entire student body, not just the football players, so you can see how ‘normal’ students fare at these schools.
 At the high end is Stanford, with an 80% graduation rate in 4 years.
 At the low end is Boise State, in the single digit range at 6%.